wazuh/wazuh-documentation/source/installation-guide/kibana/index.rst

 .. meta:: :description: Learn how to install Elastic Stack for using Wazuh on Debian

-.. _kibana_cluster:
+.. _kibana:

 Kibana
 ======

 Kibana is a flexible and intuitive web interface for mining and visualizing the events and archives stored in Elasticsearch.
-Find more information at `Kibana <https://www.elastic.co/products/kibana>`_.
+Find more information at `Elastic Kibana site <https://www.elastic.co/products/kibana>`_.

 Elastic recommends to install Kibana on the same server as Elasticsearch, but it is not required.
 The following Kibana installation may vary depending on if you will install Kibana in the same server that Elasticsearch or not.